wyattmccurdy12/Bulldog/Bulldog_AI/README.md

 Players take turns rolling until a player reaches the winning score.

+**Notes**
+1. Currently, the first player to reach the winning score wins.
+This will be changed in the future.
+In a perfect world, each player would be able to get the same number of turns and the player with the highest score would win after a player reaches the winning score.

 ## Player Types

 In this implementation, there are several players that the game user may pit against one another: